AppsFlyerSDK/appsflyer-unity-plugin/docs/BasicIntegration.md

     i.
 If there is no consent data stored, show the consent dialog to capture the user consent decision. ii.
 If there is consent data stored continue to the next step.

-2. Call setConsentData() with the following parameters:
+2. To transfer the consent data to the SDK create an AppsFlyerConsent object with the following parameters:
     - hasConsentForDataUsage - Indicates whether the user has consented to use their data for advertising purposes.
     - hasConsentForAdsPersonalization - Indicates whether the user has consented to use their data for personalized advertising.
+3. Call setConsentData()with the AppsFlyerConsent object.
-3. Call start().
+5. Call start().

     ```c#